magento/devdocs/guides/v2.1/cloud/bk-cloud.md

 ## {{site.data.var.ct}} package

 The `{{site.data.var.ct}}` package is a scalable deployment tool that simplifies the Cloud upgrade process.
-In 2018, we deprecated the `magento-cloud-configuration` and `ece-patches` packages in favoring of providing a single package.
+In 2018, we deprecated the `magento-cloud-configuration` and `ece-patches` packages in favor of providing a single package.
 We encourage all customers to [upgrade to use `{{site.data.var.ct}}`]({{page.baseurl}}/cloud/project/ece-tools-upgrade-project.html) as soon as possible to benefit from the package features, such as commands to create a backup of the database, apply custom patches, and verify environment configuration.

 <!-- Link definitions -->

-[Cloud Benefits]: {{site.baseurl}}/common/images/cloud/CloudBenefits.png
+[Cloud Benefits]: {{site.baseurl}}/common/images/cloud/CloudBenefits.svg
 {: width="930px" height="305px"}

 [Cloud Stack]: {{site.baseurl}}/common/images/cloud/CloudStack.svg